-Alas, Coatbridge had one great social fault line: religious sectarianism.
-Due to the number of Catholic Irish labourers who came to the town during the Industrial Revolution, 60% of the town's population was of Irish Catholic descent and the two communities did not mix.
+Alas, Coatbridge had one great social fault line.
+Due to the number of Catholic Irish labourers who came to the town during the Industrial Revolution, 60% of the town's population was of Irish Catholic descent.
+It was like a transplant from Belfast.
 We lived in parallel worlds.
-I grew up in the Protestant community.
-I was entirely ecumenical in spirit but mixing with the Catholics was virtually impossible.
-We went to separate churches and separate schools, even to separate Scout groups.
-As secretary of the school debating society, I broke this mould by inviting St Patrick's High School to join us in a joint debate.
-On the football field, it was a different story; that was like a juvenile Rangers v Celtic match.
+Although I grew up in the Protestant community, I was entirely ecumenical in spirit but mixing with the Catholics was virtually impossible.
+We went to separate churches, separate schools and even separate Scout groups.
+As secretary of the school debating society, I broke this sectarian mould by inviting St Patrick's High School to visit us for a joint debate but on the football field, it was a different story.
+Playing against St Patrick's was like a juvenile Rangers v Celtic match.

-Coatbridge High School was then one of the top footballing schools in Scotland and reached the final of the Scottish Schools Senior Shield competition in both my fifth and sixth years, the finals being played at Hampden.
+Coatbridge High School was then one of the top footballing schools in Scotland.
+We reached the final of the Scottish Schools Senior Shield competition in both my fifth and sixth years, the finals being played at Hampden, the national stadium.
 Tragedy upon tragedy, in both finals we were beaten by Catholic schools (St Mungo's Academy of Glasgow and Our Lady's High School of Motherwell).
 The reason for these defeats was obvious; our opponents had brought busloads of priests to support them!